byuawsfhtl/HandwritingRecognition/README.md

 * learning_rate: The learning rate the optimizer uses during training
 * max_seq_size: The max number of characters in a line-level transcription
 * img_size: The size which all images will be resized for training
-* show_graphs: Whether or not to show graphs of the loss after training
 * charset: String including all characters to be represented in the network (abcdef1234...)
            If no characters are specified, the default is used.